-No need to toil over your brunch menu, we’ve done the planning for you!
-This menu has everything: a crowd-pleasing main dish, a springtime thirst-quenching cocktail and even a few recipes that you can prep a day in advance.
-Here, our fail-proof menu for your brunch feast.
+No need to toil over your Easter brunch menu—we’ve done the planning for you!
+Our Easter menu has everything you need for an easy (but memorable) breakfast at home: a make-ahead main dish, a springy cocktail and even a few simple salads.
+Happy brunching!

 Who says you can’t have cake for breakfast?
-This year, skip the muffins and pastries and serve everyone a slice of this tender rhubarb upside-down cake from Melissa Clark at The New York Times.
-The rhubarb cooks down until tender and is perfectly sweet-and-sour.
-Plus, this pink cake will look beautiful displayed on your brunch buffet.
-Bake and unmold this cake the night before.
+This year, skip the muffins and serve up slices of this tender rhubarb upside-down cake from Melissa Clark.
+The rhubarb cooks down until sweet and tender, plus, the cake’s pale pink hue looks simply stunning on the brunch table.